moritzpschwarz/osem/CONTRIBUTING.md

 We generally use `osem` objects.
 This could be `osem.model` or `osem.forecast` but generally we want to only use `osem` etc.

+# Variable names within functions

+Within a function, we want to use the following names as a convention:
+- A dictionary in use is `dictionary` - `dict` is only the default one that is in the package

 # S3 Methods

 We are working towards creating more S3 methods: - `forecast.osem()` - `plot.osem()`